Bridgewater Township, New Jersey: Public transportation

 The Raritan Valley Line of NJ Transit provides service at the Bridgewater station, located on the old American Cyanamid property.
 NJ Transit ended service at the Finderne station, off Finderne Avenue, in October 2006.

-NJ Transit bus service is provided on the 114 route to the Port Authority Bus Terminal in Midtown Manhattan, to Newark on the 65 line (Limited) and local Wheels service on the 884 and 989 bus routes.
+NJ Transit bus service is provided on the 114 route to the Port Authority Bus Terminal in Midtown Manhattan, to Newark on the 65 line (Limited).

 Bridgewater Township is serviced by three local airports, Solberg-Hunterdon Airport to the west in Readington, Somerset Airport to the north in Bedminster Township, and Central Jersey Regional Airport to the south in Manville.
 These airports are open to the public and offer charter flight services as well as flight training and other aviation-related services.
 They operate in all weather conditions and have instrument approaches available for use by pilots in bad weather.

 Scheduled commercial passenger service is provided by Morristown Airport, located approximately 15 mi away (about 25 minutes drive) in Morristown, and Newark Liberty International Airport, located approximately 25 mi away (about 38 minutes drive) in Newark.

 Healthcare

-Located in neighboring Somerville, the township is served by Robert Wood Johnson University Hospital for Somerset County.
+Located in neighboring Somerville, the township is served by Robert Wood Johnson University Hospital Somerset.
 Originally founded as Somerset Hospital in 1901, the medical center has grown into a regional university hospital for Greater Somerset.
 Since June 1, 2014, the 355-bed facility has been affiliated with Rutgers Robert Wood Johnson Medical School, the largest healthcare network in the state.